edgedb/edgedb/docs/ai/javascript.rst

     Returns a new ``EdgeDBAI`` instance with an updated query context.

     :param string context.query:
         Required.
-Specifies the query to determine the relevant objects and index to serve as context for text generation.
+Specifies an expression to determine the relevant objects and index to serve as context for text generation.
+You may set this to any expression that produces a set of objects, even if it is not a standalone query.
     :param string context.variables:
         Optional.
 Variable settings required for the context query.
     :param string context.globals: